AnthonySuper/Raytrace/README.md

 # Raytracer

-This is a program which does "raytracing" (in the sense that it throws rays into a scene and gets their depth values).
+This is a program which does "raytracing" (albiet non-recursively).
-It then maps these depth values into a nice color.

 ## Compilation